PersoBench: Benchmarking Personalized Response Generation in Large Language Models: Appendix

 \subsection{Metrics}

-To evaluate fluency, we used ROUGE \cite{lin2004rouge}, METEOR \cite{banerjee2005meteor}, and BERTScore \cite{zhang2020bertscore}.
-ROUGE, via the rouge-score package\footnote{ROUGE-Score package: \url{https://github.com/google-research/google-research/tree/master/rouge}}, measures n-gram overlap between generated and reference texts.
-METEOR, implemented through NLTK\footnote{NLTK package: \url{https://www.nltk.org/}}, accounts for synonymy and stemming, offering a more nuanced linguistic evaluation.
+To evaluate fluency, we use BERTScore \cite{zhang2020bertscore} and the Naturalness evaluation metric within the UniEval framework \cite{zhong2022towards}.
 BERTScore, implemented using the bert-score package\footnote{BERTScore package: \url{https://github.com/Tiiiger/bert_score}}, evaluates Precision, Recall, and F1 based on contextual embeddings, assessing how well the generated text preserves meaning and coherence relative to the reference.
+Nat-UniEval assesses if the response maintains human-like phrasing and tone appropriate to the dialogue history.
+All evaluation metrics of the UniEval framework used in our study were implemented using the official code provided in the UniEval GitHub repository\footnote{\url{https://github.com/maszhongming/UniEval}}.
+These metrics share a unified scorer function based on a fine-tuned T5 model, which calculates scores by answering Boolean-style questions specific to each evaluation dimension.

 For diversity assessment, we calculated Dist-1 and Dist-2 metrics \cite{li2016diversity}, which respectively measure the ratio of unique unigrams and bigrams in the generated outputs.

-Additionally, We used advanced metrics to evaluate personalization and coherence in conversational agents.
-Personalization can be evaluated from two aspects: consistency and coverage.
-Consistency reflects whether the generated response R is aligned with the given personal information P, while coverage indicates how much of the given personal information is reflected in the generated response.
-The C Score \cite{madotto2019personalizing}, a metric for persona consistency, evaluates whether the responses remain consistent with the persona by fine-tuning BERT on Dialogue Natural Language Inference (DNLI).

-On the other hand, the Persona Distance \cite{cho2022personalized}, a metric for persona coverage, measures the semantic alignment between the response and persona by utilizing word2vec cosine similarity.
-Additionally, the Utterance Entailment Score (UE-Score) \cite{lee2022contextual} measures dialogue coherence by calculating the NLI alignment score between an utterance and its response.
-The UE-Score model is based on BERT, which has been fine-tuned using the Stanford Natural Language Inference (SNLI)\footnote{\url{https://nlp.stanford.edu/projects/snli/}} dataset \cite{bowman2015large}.
-These metrics are essential for a nuanced assessment of personalized dialogue systems.
+These metrics quantify lexical diversity by penalizing repetitive or generic responses, with higher scores indicating a wider vocabulary usage and more varied phrasing across generated utterances.